What is a Dislocated Shoulder?

 In addition to your muscle control, your physiotherapist will assess your shoulder biomechanics and start correcting any deficiencies.
 It may be as simple as providing your will rotator cuff exercises or some scapular or posture exercises to address any biomechanical faults in your upper limb.
 Your physiotherapist will guide you.

-Fine tuning your shoulder stability can be further enhanced by proprioception, co-contraction, speed and agility drills with the ultimate goal of safely returning to your previous sporting or leisure activities!
+Fine-tuning your shoulder stability can be further enhanced by proprioception, co-contraction, speed and agility drills with the ultimate goal of safely returning to your previous sporting or leisure activities!

-What Results Can You Expect Post-Dislocation?
+What Results Can You Expect Post Dislocated Shoulder?

 After the first time you dislocate or sublux your shoulder, recurrence is very likely, especially in younger patients.
 The recurrence rate in patients under 25 years old is about 80%.
 The recurrence rate decreases as your age advances.